Solving non-linear integral equations for laser pulse retrieval with Newton's method: Introduction

-In this paper we present a more specialised algorithm using numerical methods~\cite{Kelley:2018numerical,Kelley:2003solving} that have been successfully applied to other nonlinear integral equations in physics like the Ornstein-Zernike equations~\cite{Ornstein:1914accidental,Kelley:2004}, describing the direct correlation functions of molecules in liquids and the Chandrasekhar H-equation~\cite{Chandrasekhar:1960radiative} arising in radiative transfer theory, naming two classical examples.
-This is, first of all, Newton's method.
+In this paper we present an algorithm linked to a time-domain representation of the integral and based on yet unexplored (for the present problem) numerical methods~\cite{Kelley:2018numerical,Kelley:2003solving,Deuflhard:2011} that have been successfully applied to other difficult to solve nonlinear integral equations in physics like the Ornstein-Zernike equations~\cite{Ornstein:1914accidental,Kelley:2004}, describing the direct correlation functions of molecules in liquids and the Chandrasekhar H-equation~\cite{Chandrasekhar:1960radiative} arising in radiative transfer theory, naming two classical examples.
+First of all this is Newton's method.
 Modern Jacobian-free Newton-Krylov methods~\cite{Knoll:2004jacobian}, variants of Newton's method, are the basis of large-scale nonlinear solvers like KINSOL, NOX, SNES~\cite{Collier:2020,Heroux:2005,Balay:2012}.
-At second, homotopy continuation~\cite{Allgower:1993,Morgan:2009,Sommese:2005}, a technique to globalize Newton's method, has proven to be reliable and efficient for computing all isolated solutions of polynomial systems and is the primary computational method for polynomial solvers like Bertini and PHCpack~\cite{Bates:2013,Verschelde:2011}.
-We combine the continuation method with techniques from stochastic optimisation \cite{Pilanci:2017newton,Berahas:2020,Martinsson:2020}.
-While path tracking towards the solution we frequently alternate the random matrices which would be in any case necessary to reduce the over-determined polynomial system to square form.
-For each path segment and homotopy the matrix is fixed, such that the full solution path is partially continuous and partially stochastic.
-This is, up to our knowledge, a novel method for real root finding of polynomial systems and to find optimal solutions of noisy polynomial systems.
-For the retrieval with realistic experimental data these methods alone would not be sufficient because Newton's method has certain smoothness assumptions, problematic, if noise is present.
-For that purpose we chose an integral discretisation based on surface averages and Tikhonov-type regularization.
-The Tikhonov factor is adaptively decreased during the solution process to obtain a near optimal amount of regularisation at the solution which can be refined using the L-curve method \cite{Hansen:1999}.
+Secondly, homotopy continuation~\cite{Allgower:1993,Morgan:2009,Sommese:2005}, a technique to globalize Newton's method, has proven to be reliable and efficient for computing all isolated solutions of polynomial systems and is the primary computational method for polynomial solvers like Bertini and PHCpack~\cite{Bates:2013,Verschelde:2011}.
+We employ this method here as there are strong guarantees that a global solution can be found without stagnation beginning at arbitrary initial data; a main obstacle for the above mentioned solvers which seek the global minimum of a non-convex optimization problem.

+The way the continuation method is implemented here has similarities with techniques in stochastic optimization \cite{Pilanci:2017newton,Berahas:2020,Martinsson:2020}.
+While path tracking towards the solution we frequently alternate the random matrices which would be in any case necessary to reduce the over-determined polynomial system to square form through random projection.
+For each fixed random matrix there is a corresponding homotopy and continuation path, such that the full solution path is partially continuous and partially stochastic, consisting of small linked path segments on each one the error decreases monotonically by construction.
+This is, up to our knowledge, a novel method for real root finding of polynomial systems \cite{Pan:2011} and could be used to find real solutions of similar polynomial systems and optimal solutions, if noise is present.